24 Coastal Kitchen Ideas to Create a Bright, Relaxing Retreat

 Install Beadboard Panels on Lower Cabinetry or Backsplash

-Beyond walls and cabinets, your work surfaces offer another opportunity to embrace natural coastal elements.
+Beyond the walls and cabinets, your work surfaces are a golden opportunity to introduce a different kind of natural element.

 A natural, lightly stained wood countertop on a kitchen island, bringing a warm, weathered driftwood look to a coastal kitchen design.